 Judo Class Structure

-The goal of the Warm Up is to engage both the body and mind.
-This will usually include methods of safe rolling and tumbling, gymnastics, and “animal flow” movement patterns.
+Each class begins with a dynamic warm up designed to engage both the body and the mind.
+This includes safe rolling and tumbling, gymnastics-inspired drills, and animal flow movement patterns.

 judo matsu st peters dojo warm up excercises